rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-3-part-2-a-quicksort-on-types.md

 It's a long way to go.
 For a "normal" quicksort on a linked list, we'll need to

-- take the head of the list (pivot), then _partition_ the list into two parts: one with elements smaller than the pivot, and those greater than or equal to it
+- Take the head of the list (pivot), then _partition_ the list into two parts: one with elements smaller than the pivot, and those greater than or equal to it
-- sort the partitions recursively
+- Sort the partitions recursively
-- combine the sorted partitions with concatenation
+- Combine the sorted partitions with concatenation

 For the type-level sort, this plan corresponds to 3 type-level operations:

-- concatenation
+- Concatenation
-- partitioning
+- Partitioning
-- sorting
+- Sorting

 We'll take them all in turn.